M66B/FairEmail/docs/FAQ-fr-rFR.md

 The Gmail app shows images by default by downloading the images through a Google proxy server.
 Since the images are downloaded from the source server [in real-time](https://blog.filippo.io/how-the-new-gmail-image-proxy-works-and-what-this-means-for-you/), this is even less secure because Google is involved too without providing much benefit.

-You can show images and original messages by default for trusted senders on a case-by-case basis by checking *Do not ask this again for ...*.
+Vous pouvez afficher les images et les messages originaux par défaut pour les expéditeurs de confiance au cas par cas en cochant *Ne plus demander ceci pour...*.

-If you want to reset the default *Open with* apps, please [see here](https://www.androidauthority.com/how-to-set-default-apps-android-clear-621269/).
+If you want to reset the default *Open with* apps, please [see here](https://support.google.com/pixelphone/answer/6271667).

 <br />